On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling

 On the theoretical side, we have provided the first infinite-width proxy model for finite neural networks, as they are initialized and trained in practice.
 On the practical side, we have seen that infinite-width feature learning and instability predictions are surprisingly predictive indicators for empirical width-scaling exponents, in particular for deep Transformers.

-\textbf{Better understanding of the controlled divergence regime.} Since practical neural networks operate at the edge of the controlled divergence regime, better understanding parameterizations beyond the stable regime from \citet{yang_feature_2021} is paramount.
+\textbf{Understanding of the controlled divergence regime.} As practical neural networks operate at the edge of the controlled divergence regime, better understanding parameterizations beyond the stable regime is paramount.
+We believe that many conclusions in previous work about the properties of wide networks in SP or neural tangent parameterization \citep{lee2020finite,wenger2023disconnect} change when studying the optimal learning rate scaling at the edge of the controlled divergence regime.
 Since the NTK diverges in SP with $\eta_n=\Theta(n^{-1/2})$, studying this limit is subtle.
 However, investigating the rescaled NTK might still be a useful tool in better understanding this limit.
 While width dependence is undesirable from a transfer perspective, fast memorization under logit blowup may improve learning speed.
 How is generalization affected?
-Logit blowup may partially explain overconfidence in neural networks in SP, and suggests that wide networks in $\mu$P may be more calibrated.
+Logit blowup may partially explain overconfidence in neural networks in SP, and suggests that wide networks in $\mu$P may be more calibrated.\looseness=-1

 \textbf{Numerical considerations.} In this paper, we consider the regime of sufficient numerical precision.
 From a numerical perspective, signals that diverge fast can leave floating point range at moderate widths.
 Hence implementations that ensure minimal accumulation of width-dependent factors in SP akin to \citet{blake2024u} could stabilize large-scale model training in practice.